Content creation is a term used often in digital marketing, but what is it?

 Content creation describes the actual, physical creation of any form of content.
 This means that creating content can be writing, filming, designing, illustrating, or really any creative endeavour.

 Content creation is different from content curation.
 While content creation is original content that you create, content curation refers to content you share from external sources that you do not own.
 This includes sharing someone else’s article in a social media post or retweeting something on Twitter.
-To note, when curating content, you must be clear that you are sharing other people’s work.
-Make sure to give proper credit/attribution.

 Written content is perhaps the most commonly thought-of definition for “content.”
 Creating and running a blog can increase your business’ credibility and thought leadership, and improve your SEO.
 Companies that run blogs gain 97% more inbound links than those that don’t.